mrkjse/sentiment_analysis_model/README.md

 # Run the training pipeline
 poetry run python -m sentiment_analysis_model.run_training_pipeline --data data/reviews.json --output-dir out/

-# Run the prediction pipeline (this will be available as an API as well)
-poetry run python -m sentiment_analysis_model.run_prediction --model out/model.joblib --preprocessor out/preprocessor.joblib --text 'the book was okay'

 ```

 If successful, you should observe the following logs from the **training pipeline**: